pachterlab/GYP_2022/README.md

 matplotlib 3.6.0
 ```

 *Monod* is under active development, and its most recent version is located in the [dev branch](https://github.com/pachterlab/monod/tree/dev).
 The real data analysis was performed without explicit multithreading, using a single 3.7GHz core on a dedicated server.
-The simulations
+Raw data and *Monod* results are available on [Zenodo](https://zenodo.org/record/7217195).
+The simulations can be immediately reproduced using Google Colaboratory.